5 facts about women’s eggs and fertility

-3. Does the quality of the eggs decrease with age?
+5. Does the quality of the eggs decrease with age?

 Women’s fertility and egg quality decrease with age.
 When a woman is in her 20s, she is in her best reproductive years.
-In the 30s the fertility declines gradually, and especially after the age of 35.
+In the 30s fertility declines gradually, especially after the age of 35.
 It is important to note that the decline in fertility is linked to a normal age-related decrease in the number of eggs that remain in a woman’s ovaries.

-About the egg quality, each month before ovulation the eggs begin to divide.
+Regarding the egg quality, each month before ovulation the eggs begin to divide.
 With older eggs, the likelihood of errors happening during the division process increases.
 This can result in eggs containing an abnormal number of chromosomes.
-Therefore, the chances of having a baby with developmental abnormalities or downs syndrome increase with age.
+Therefore, the chances of having a baby with developmental abnormalities or Down syndrome increase with age.
 So, the strongest eggs are the ones that are ready to reach maturity when you are in your 20s.
 The lower quality eggs are the ones that are waiting patiently and remain as you get older.

-5. Can you improve egg quality?
+Can you improve egg quality?

 One important factor for the egg quality is, as mentioned, your age.
 Women in their 20s have around the double amount of good quality eggs compared to women in their mid-30s.
 You cannot directly improve the egg quality and you cannot do much about getting older, but you can do certain things to improve your fertility.
 Factors such as not smoking, not drinking large amounts of alcohol daily and maintaining a healthy, stable weight can help to improve your fertility.
-You can read more about improving your fertility here.